PatternPal/PatternPal/docs/dev/recognizers/patterns/bridge.md

 **Client class**
 1. (mid) uses a method in the `Abstraction` class
 2. (low) creates a `Concrete Implementation` instance
 3. (low) sets the field or property in `Abstraction`, either through
-    1. a constructor in `Abstraction` with a parameter of type `Implementation`, or through
+    1. a constructor in `Abstraction` with a parameter of type `Implementation`
-    2. a method in `Abstraction` with a parameter of type `Implementation`, or through
+    2. a method in `Abstraction` with a parameter of type `Implementation`
     3. setting the property

 **Abstraction class**